Torres del Paine 5-day Hike: Bailey’s Story

 We kept on walking, stopping only briefly for a Nutella sandwich.
-After a couple of hours we were so sure that we were almost at the campsite, until we saw an information sign.
-The sign informed us that we had only walked 4.5km and still had 6.5km more to go until the campsite.
+After a couple of hours, we were so sure that we were almost at the campsite until we saw an information sign.
+The sign informed us that we had only walked 4.5km and still had 6.5km more to go to the campsite.
 I couldn’t believe it, I had felt like I had already walked so far and I was so tired already!
-It was at this moment that I realised that the next five days were not going to be as easy as I naively anticipated.
+It was at this moment that I realized that the next five days were not going to be as easy as I naively anticipated.

-It took us about 4 hours total but we made it to the campsite.
-We setup camp and then went for a little walk to a view point of the glacier.
+It took us about 4 hours in total but we made it to the campsite.
+We set up camp and then went for a little walk to a viewpoint of the glacier.
 By now the weather was beautiful and we were able to relax in the sun for a while.

 The campsites have designated cooking areas due to the high risk of forest fires in the area.
 In Refugio Grey the cooking area was inside a small room, it was cramped and full of people trying to boil water basically on top of your lap!
 It was super dangerous and I hated every moment of being in there.
 I was starting to wonder what I had gotten myself into.